bitcoin-dot-org/Bitcoin.org/README.md

 comment containing a bitcoin address and automatically receive a payment in the amount of the bounty if it gets merged.

+Bitcoin is an innovative payment network and a new kind of money.
+Find all you need to know and get started with Bitcoin on bitcoin.org

 ## How to Participate
 The following quick guides will help you get started: